amandamiotto/amandamiotto.github.io/_posts/2023-03-19-FORMALQUAL.md

-layout: post
+layout: post_markdown
-title: "FORMAL-QUAL"
 date: 2023-03-19 01:01:01 -0000
+title: Formal Qualifications
+description: How to use Jekyll tags on GitHub Pages blogs.
+tags:
-categories: Qualifications Education
+- Formal Education
+- All
+- Science
+- Business Analyst
+- BA
+---